Jwensloff/news-room/README.md

 ## 💡 Learning Goals and Objectives
 The goal for this project is to create a React app within about 8 hours in order to 'mock' an interview technical challenge.
 We had to include a way to manipulate the data being displayed, and had to implement Router to have a unique url when an article was clicked.

+## 🏆 Wins & Challenges:
+- The biggest challenge was not being sure about how I wanted the application to look.
+In hindsight, it would have been helpful to create a wireframe like I do on bigger projects.

+- A win was how quickly the app came together.
+I felt confident in my ability to add the functionality I wanted to add.

 ## To see the app in Action:

 1. Clone down [this](https://github.com/Jwensloff/news-room) repository.